Keeper Connection Manager installation instructions in the cloud or on-prem environments.

 This method is recommended for users who are new to Docker and prefer Linux.

-For Windows, Linux and Mac environments that run Docker, we recommend this method.
 This advanced and customized Docker install for Keeper Connection Manager provides the Docker Compose file to deploy in any Docker environment with support for additional packages such as SSO, LDAP, TOTP and more.

 This method is required for Windows and recommended for users who are familiar with Docker.